 GWR: Great Western Railway 3,800 route miles.
 Largest single user of Welsh coal.

 SR: Southern Railway 2,186 route miles.
-Despite its small size, it carried more than a quarter of the countries passengers.
+Despite its small size, it carried more than a quarter of the UK's passengers.

 On the 1st of January 1948, state-owned British Railways (BR) were formed.
 The 'big four' companies and all other companies remaining were amalgamated into one national company.
 The network however was divided into sections, these were;